 persist() methods, Spark provides an optimization mechanism to store the intermediate computation of an RDD, DataFrame, and Dataset so they can be reused in subsequent actions(reusing the RDD, Dataframe, and Dataset computation result’s).

-Both caching and persisting are used to save the Spark RDD, Dataframe and Dataset’s.
-But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to user-defined storage level.
+Both caching and persisting are used to save the Spark RDD, Dataframe, and Dataset’s.
+But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to the user-defined storage level.

 Advantages for Caching and Persistence